6 Amazing Raw Foods To Help Upgrade Your Diet

 Mexican - chilli, coriander, garlic, cumin, paprika, oregano, chipotle,

 Thai - garlic, galangal, coriander, kaffir lime, chilli, tamarind, peppercorn, lemongrass, holy basil

 discover 6 foods raw foodies love

 Sprouting is another really fun and easy way to prepare foods at home in a small space and you can enjoy doing this indoors all year round.
-You can sprout raw nuts, seeds, beans and grains.

 By soaking these tiny seeds and allowing them to sprout you are activating the process of germination and the seed will begin to show a tiny shoot.